Commagene: Geography

 Commagene extended from the right bank of the Euphrates to the Taurus and Amanus Mountains.
 Strabo, who counts Commagene as part of Syria, notes the kingdom's fertility.
-Its capital and chief city was Samosata (now submerged under Atatürk Reservoir).
+Its capital and chief city was Samosata (now submerged under the Atatürk Reservoir).

 The boundaries of Commagene fluctuated over time.
 Under Antiochus Theos, the Kingdom of Commagene controlled a particularly large area.
 Doliche was under Commagenian rule "for about 35 years"; after being governed by Antiochus Theos, it might have been incorporated into the Roman province of Syria as early as 31 BC.
 Germanicea declared itself a Commagenian city in Roman times, although originally it was not.
 On the other hand, Zeugma, while ruled for a time by Commagene, was popularly and traditionally considered to belong to the region of Cyrrhestica; Strabo says it had been assigned to Commagene by Pompey.